physx-is-fun/C-tutorial/pointers.md

     (b) assign the address of a variable to a pointer and (c) finally access the value at the address available in the pointer variable.
 This is done by using unary operator * that returns the value of the variable located at the address specified by its operand.

+## NULL pointers

-NULL pointers: It is always a good practice to assign a NULL value to a pointer variable in case you do not have an exact address to be assigned.
+It is always a good practice to assign a NULL value to a pointer variable in case you do not have an exact address to be assigned.
 This is done at the time of variable declaration.
 A pointer that is assigned NULL is called a null pointer.
 The NULL pointer is a constant with a value of zero defined in several standard libraries.

 ## Bibliography